Annie-Chien/frontend-mentor-solution/README.md

-# Frontend Mentor - Base Apparel coming soon page
+#  Base Apparel coming soon page

 This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).

-✨ Here is the live site URL:
+✨ Here is the live site URL: https://fementor-coming-soon-page.netlify.app

 ## The challenge